Moisés Alou: San Francisco Giants and New York Mets

 On March 5, 2008, Alou underwent hernia surgery and missed the start of the 2008 season.
-On July 9, Alou suffered a torn right hamstring playing in the outfield for AA Binghamton in Norwich, Connecticut.
-Mets general manager Omar Minaya stated in a press conference the following day that Alou would likely need surgery and miss the remainder of the 2008 season, which ended his career.
+On July 9, Alou suffered a torn right hamstring playing in the outfield for Double-A Binghamton in Norwich, Connecticut.
+Mets general manager Omar Minaya stated in a press conference the following day Alou would likely need surgery and miss the remainder of the 2008 season, which ended his MLB career.

-On March 5, 2009, Alou announced that he would retire after the World Baseball Classic.
+On March 5, 2009, Alou announced he would retire after that year's World Baseball Classic.